cmclane99/HelpHero-Chris/README.md

-1. The Thriving 5
+# The Thriving 5
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
+## Project summary

-2. Project summary: A mobile app which will aim to help those suffering from a mental health crisis and will hopefully help to prevent a suicide.
+A mobile app which will aim to help those suffering from a mental health crisis and will hopefully help to prevent a suicide.
 The app would provide information to licensed counselors, 24/7 hotlines, and emergency services.
 There would also be a feature showing nearby events supporting suicide prevention, links to donate to mental health causes, and ways someone can help.
 There would be a database for licensed professionals who are willing to volunteer their time for remote meetings with someone in immediate distress.